Ada police seek alleged kidnapping, theft suspect

 According to a Facebook post by the police, at around 3:50 p.m.
-Friday afternoon, a man stole a car from Ada Wal-Mart, then drove to Ada Orscheln Home and Farm Store in Arlington Center where he stole a black pickup.
+Friday afternoon, a man stole a car from Ada Wal-Mart, then drove to Ada Orscheln Farm and Home store in Arlington Center, where he then stole a pickup.

-"In the truck at the time of the theft was the 4-year-old boy ...," the post read.
-"The man pulled into this gas station parking lot a few blocks away and carried the boy into the store, (left) him there, and (fled) the scene in the stolen truck."
+Inside the pickup was a 4-year-old boy, who the suspect dropped off at a convenience store in the 1000 block of Arlington a few minutes later.

+Ada Police Officer Jason Goodwin responded to Arlington Center when the owner of the pickup discovered it was gone, along with his child.

+"(The owner) stated that he went into Orscheln's to check the ammo section and that he walked straight inside and right back out," Goodwin said in a report. "(The man) stated that when he walked out of the store, he noticed the truck was gone, along with his child, who was asleep inside the vehicle."

-Police said the boy was not harmed, and the man is still at large with the stolen pickup.
+Police said the boy was not harmed, and the man is still at large with the stolen pickup, which is described as a black 1997 Ford pickup with silver tint on the back glass.

-"If you believe you know who the individual is, please contact the Ada Police Department at 580-332-4466 or call Crime Stoppers at 580-33-CATCH.
-Thank you for your assistance."

 To see a video of the suspect, visit https://www.facebook.com/144961645586731/videos/724776084790840.